 If you want to mark a lap again we use the main button to do so.
 Or if you have a Vantage V then you can choose to mark it by simply tapping on the watch.
 It's a function that I love for its simplicity and I don't understand that any other manufacturer has integrated it since it simply makes use of the accelerometer (something all watches have).

-And that's why I miss it in the Vantage M. I don't think it's an "advanced feature" to be reserved exclusively for the top-of-the-range model, it's a simple little trick that's there to make life easier for us... and it does.
-Especially in those series trainings where you go so far that when you're finishing the series you don't even want to look for the button in question.
+And it's for the same reason that I miss it on the Vantage M. I don't consider it an "advanced feature" to be reserved exclusively for the top of the range model, it's a simple little thing that's there to make our lives easier... and it really does.
+Especially in those series workouts where you're going so hard that by the time you're finishing the series you don't even feel like looking for the button in question.

 At the moment it is not possible to set the screen light to on, something that can be done in the other Polar models by holding down the upper left button.
 It is as if they forgot to include the option... but I guess it will come in the next version.
 At the moment there is only a possibility to turn the screen light on by pressing that button, but it will do so only temporarily.

 After the 2.0.7 update in December, the lighting is much more regular than at the beginning.

 When you lift your wrist, the screen lights up and, after the December update to version 2.0.7, it does so with the same power as when you press the button.
 This is an improvement because in the previous version the lighting when you turned your wrist was too dim and forced you to always use the button.
 Although now it's enough to see the screen when you lift your arm, it wouldn't hurt to leave the light always steady.

 Once the training is over, you must first pause the session by pressing the lower left button.
 If it is a simple ice cream break, you can leave it there and continue by pressing the main button again.
 However, if you do not plan to run again after the ice cream, you will have to press and hold the same button for 3 seconds.